 Scientific Officer, Research and Development

 Tel 64 3 479 9773

 Wendy is a University of Otago graduate in psychology.
 She works with staff to develop promotional material about research and researchers.
-This includes creating and maintaining websites, developing print and display material for events, and getting good promotional mileage from activities and media attention.
+This includes creating and maintaining websites, supporting research events, and getting good promotional mileage from activities and media attention.

 Tel 64 3 479 9076